Seven Cookies for Christmas

 It was said in times past that a proper Norwegian housewife should have seven types of cookies to serve her Christmas guests.

-My best friends Norwegian mother kept this tradition with a plate of seven different cookies that she delivered to my family every Christmas.
-A few of my favorites were her Pepperkaker, Almond Tartlets, and Berlinerkranser.
-She was gracious enough to share her traditional cookie recipes with me.
+My best friend’s Norwegian mother kept this tradition with a plate of seven different cookies that she delivered to my family every Christmas.
+A few of my favorites were her Pepperkaker, Almond Tartlets, and these wreath shaped Norwegian Berlinerkranser.
+She was gracious enough to share her traditional Norwegian butter cookies recipe with me, and I am so happy to share it with you here!

 What I love about Norwegian Christmas cookies

-- Cookies can be made a few weeks in advance and stored in airtight containers (I prefer tin over plastic) then stored in a cool place or frozen.
+- Norwegian Berlinerkranser cookies can be made a few weeks in advance and stored in airtight containers (I prefer tin over plastic) then stored in a cool place or frozen.

 - Butter!
 The cookies are made with butter.
 Butter has a lower than body temperature for melting, which means they are melt-in-your-mouth delicious.